AFLplusplus/AFLplusplus/utils/libtokencap/README.md

   -fno-builtin-strcasestr
 ```

-The next step is simply loading this library via LD_PRELOAD.
-The optimal usage
+The next step is to load this library via LD_PRELOAD.
+The optimal usage pattern
-pattern is to allow afl-fuzz to fuzz normally for a while and build up a corpus,
+is to allow afl-fuzz to fuzz normally for a while and build up a corpus, and
-and then fire off the target binary, with libtokencap.so loaded, on every file
+then fire off the target binary, with libtokencap.so loaded, on every file found
-found by AFL in that earlier run.
+by AFL in that earlier run.
 This demonstrates the basic principle:

 ```
   export AFL_TOKEN_FILE=$PWD/temp_output.txt